-You can request one free credit report from each credit bureau – Transunion, Experian, and Equifax – every twelve months.
-You’ll need to provide proof of identity for security purposes.
-Along with your Credit Report Request letter, you should include two forms of identification such as a copy of a current driver’s license, recent utility bill, or current pay stub.
-You can also access your credit report online.
+Every twelve months you can request one free credit report from each credit bureau – Transunion, Experian, and Equifax.
+You’ll need to provide proof of identity, such as a current driver’s license, pay stub or utility bill, for security purposes.
+You can also access your credit report online at: annualcreditreport.com.

 Review Your Report